graphprotocol/graph-node/docs/environment-variables.md

   value for both is unlimited.
 - `GRAPH_GRAPHQL_MAX_OPERATIONS_PER_CONNECTION`: maximum number of GraphQL
   operations per WebSocket connection.
 Any operation created after the limit will return an error to the client.
-Default: unlimited.
+Default: 1000.
 - `GRAPH_GRAPHQL_HTTP_PORT` : Port for the GraphQL HTTP server
 - `GRAPH_GRAPHQL_WS_PORT` : Port for the GraphQL WebSocket server
 - `GRAPH_SQL_STATEMENT_TIMEOUT`: the maximum number of seconds an